TGAC/COPO-documentation/profile/genomics/genomics-profile-walkthrough.rst

    <hr>

-Steps to Create a Stand-alone Profile
+Steps to Create a Genomics Profile
 ---------------------------------------------

 #.
 Click the |add-profile-button| **Add new record** icon to view the **Add Profile** form